yukikitayama/machine-learning/README.md

 - The most common choice for the within-cluster variation is to use `squared Euclidean distance`.
   - The sum of all the pairwise squared Euclidean distance within kth cluster, divided by the number of data in kth cluster.
+- K-mean clustering is called `nondeterministic`, meaning cluster assignment could change depending on the random initialization.
+  - Commonly run several initializations of the entire k-means algorithm and find the lowest error.
+  - By default, `scikit-learn` runs k-means clustering 10 times, and return the one with the lowest error.

 ## Data